Himanshu-216/ssh_exporter/README.md

 - **Last Login Time**: Provides the last login time for each user (in Unix timestamp).
 - **Failed Logins by IP**: Tracks failed SSH login attempts by source IP address.
 - **Successful Logins by IP**: Tracks successful SSH login attempts by source IP address.
-- **Connections by Fingerprint**: Tracks the number of active SSH sessions by SSH key fingerprint.

 You can use these Prometheus queries to visualize and alert on SSH activity.